 - Minimum age – 16 years and 9 months

-- Licence status – a current ACT driver licence ('C' class - learner, provisional or open).
+- Licence status – a current Australian driver licence ('C' class - learner, provisional or open).
 If your driver licence was issued elsewhere, visit Rego ACT for more information on converting to an ACT equivalent.
 Interstate and overseas learner driver licences cannot be converted to an ACT equivalent without first completing the Road Ready Training Program.

 - Prior Knowledge or experience – none, the course is aimed at complete novices